benjamin-shen/apartment/README.md

 2. Edit `firebase.databaseUrl` in `functions/env.json`.
 This should just be the same as `firebase.config.databaseURL` in `src/env.json` ("https://<project-id>.firebaseio.com").

 #### Authentication
 1. Set up email authentication on the Firebase console and manually add users for you and your housemates.
-Copy these uids to `app.uids` in `src/env.json`.
+Copy the uids to `app.uids` in `src/env.json`.
 2. Pick a guest password that your guests can sign up with, and write it to `app.guestPassword` in `functions/env.json`.

 ### Gmail